Package com. arcgismaps. raster

 The GeoPackage raster object which is derived from a raster object.
 A GeoPackageRaster represents GeoPackage images of types PNG or JPEG.
 Note that a GeoPackage can store multiple raster and tile pyramid datasets in different tables or views in the same container.

-An instance of this class represents a raster that is retrieved from an ArcGIS image service.
-An image service provides access to raster data through a web service.
+Raster data that is retrieved from an ArcGIS Image Service.
+An ArcGIS image service provides access to raster data through a web service.
 A single raster dataset or a mosaic dataset which contains a collection of raster datasets can be served as one image service.
 The mosaic dataset can dynamically process and mosaic the images on the fly.
 An image service supports accessing both the mosaicked image and its catalog, as well as individual rasters in the catalog.
 An image service raster allows you to display raster data from image services using a RasterLayer.
 It also allows you to apply service-defined or client-defined rendering rules by setting RenderingRule on it.
 You can pass an image service raster as a raster input to a RasterFunction to work with local raster functions.

 The mosaic dataset object which is derived from a raster object.